steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

 		.Where(o => products.Contains(o.ProductId))
 		// work in-memory from here
 		.AsEnumerable()
-		// the same group-by as in SQL
+		// the same group-by as in the SQL above.
-		.GroupBy(o => o.CustomerId)
+		// We'll use this to perform the pivot operation in-memory .GroupBy(o => o.CustomerId)
-		// select key-value pairs representing the column values .Select(
+		// select key-value pairs representing the column values.
+This performs the .Select(
 			g => products.Select(
 				p => new KeyValuePair<string, object(